vashpan/xcode-dev-cleaner/README.md

 ## Contact

-If you enjoy this application, consider support me, by downloading/buying some of my games from the AppStore 😎
+If you enjoy this application, consider support me by making a tip in the app, or by downloading/buying some of my games from the AppStore 😎

 Twitter: [@vashpan](https://twitter.com/vashpan), [@oneminutegames](https://twitter.com/OneMinuteGames)